italocjs/italocjs/README.md

 With my experience and expertise, I am equipped to provide consulting services in areas such as innovation and customized product solutions.
 Please let me know how I can assist you further.

 ## Open for jobs?
-Yes, i'm available to provide worldwide consulting, please get in touch through italocjs at live dot com
+Yes, i'm available to provide worldwide consulting, please get in touch through italocjs at linkedin